teklal/global-services/app/services/_comms/comms-cert2_en.md

 Rapid deployment of communications professionals at the outset of and during a disaster or emergency can support IFRC and its members to:

-- Shape the public story and seize the immediate media opportunity in the first 24-72 hours following an emergency (or 24-36 hours prior to an imminent disaster)
+- Shape the public story and seize the immediate media opportunity in the first 24-72 hours following an emergency (or 24-36 hours prior to an imminent disaster).
-- Raise funds for appeals
+- Raise funds for appeals.
-- Protect against reputational criticisms of inaction that invariably follow any emergency response
+- Protect against reputational criticisms of inaction that invariably follow any emergency response.
-- Provide first-hand information and analysis on disaster and crisis situations (including for international media and content generation)
+- Provide first-hand information and analysis on disaster and crisis situations (including for international media and content generation).
-- Communication with affected communities – share life-saving information and support delivery of better services
+- Communication with affected communities – share life-saving information and support delivery of better services.
-- Influence key stakeholders - advocacy on behalf of affected communities
+- Influence key stakeholders - advocacy on behalf of affected communities.
-- Support coordination with partners
+- Support coordination with partners.
-- Profile the work of the Red Cross and Red Crescent - create a better understanding of what we do, gain trust and generate more support
+- Profile the work of the Red Cross and Red Crescent - create a better understanding of what we do, gain trust and generate more support.

 ## Emergency Services